siberianfox/tinygwiki/TinyG-Homing.md

 	G30 | _axes_ | Go to G30.1 position | Goes through intermediate point if _axes_ are present
 	G30.1 | _axes_ | Set position for G30 | Axes are not used and are ignored if present

-These additional homing functions are also provided:
+These additional "non standard" homing functions are also provided:

 	Gcode | Parameters | Command | Description
 	------|------------|---------|-------------